minhl337/LuDeimAPI/docs/source/index.rst

 Welcome to the LuDeimAPI documentation
 ======================================

-LuDeimAPI is a JSON-RPC 2.0 compliant api designed for use in the LuDeim diamond supply chain management system.
-The api has a companion API called LuDeimStorageAPI which handles the storage and retrieval of non-trivial size objects within the system.
+LuDeimAPI is a JSON-RPC 2.0 compliant API designed for use in the LuDeim diamond supply chain management system.
+The API has a companion API called LuDeimStorageAPI which handles the storage and retrieval of non-trivial size objects within the system.
 This documentation will not go over this companion API as it is not intended to be called directly from a front-end application.

 .. toctree::
    :hidden: